AviatrixSystems/Docs/HowTos/uservpn.rst

    #.
 Select one account you created earlier and a region, VPC ID, Public Subnet on which the vpn gateway will be launched and user will land.

    #.
 Select VPN Access.
 More fields will appear.
-If you just want a basic user vpn solution without multi-factor authentication, you can skip the rest of the vpn related fields and click OK to launch a vpn gatewway.
+If you just want a basic user vpn solution without multi-factor authentication, you can skip the rest of the vpn related fields and click OK to launch a vpn gateway.
 By default, ELB will be enabled, meaning you can create more vpn gateways that are load balanced by the ELB.
 (ELB will be automatically created by Aviatrix.)

    #.
 Use the default VPN CIDR Block.
 The VPN CIDR Block is the virtual IP address pool that VPN user will be assigned.

    #.
-If you use a DUO or Okta for multi factor authenication, select one of them at Two-step Authentication, more fields will appear.
+If you use a DUO or Okta for multi factor authentication, select one of them at Two-step Authentication, more fields will appear.
 For details on Okta authentication, check out `this link. <http://docs.aviatrix.com/HowTos/HowTo_Setup_Okta_for_Aviatrix.html>`__

    #.
 If you select Split Tunnel Mode, only the VPC CIDR traffic will go through the tunnel.
 If you specify "Additional CIDRs", then these and the VPC CIDR will go through the vpn tunnel.
 You can modify Split tunnel settings later when more VPCs are created.
 (Go to OpenVPN® -> Edit Config -> MODIFY SPLIT TUNNEL to make changes.
 Make sure you specify all the CIDRs, separated by comma.)
 You can leave Nameservers and Search Domains blank if you don't have one.